These essentials that every local business home page must include above the fold will help you rank better and get more customers.

 What does above the fold mean?

 Above the fold is a term that originated from newspapers.
-The most valuable position on a newspaper is the content before the fold where everyone looks first.
+The most valuable position in a newspaper is the content before the fold, where everyone looks first.

 You don’t even have to unfold a newspaper to see the most important content, it’s just there.

 That terminology has made its way to computers, tablets, and smartphones to describe the content that’s on a screen without having to scroll.
 The content above the fold on a website is what’s on the screen without the user doing anything.